 Now personally, we love going up and down stairs as that is awesome conditioning for our adventures…. however it must be reported that not all patrons were equally excited.

 So about that secret

 It all started about 9,000 years ago when the continental ice sheet which was over 1.6 km thick had retreated from the Ottawa-Gatineau area.
 That much weight actually sinks the earth’s crust about 175 metres.

-Given Ottawa is only about 35 metres above sea level that means – you guessed it – that Ottawa and what is now Pink Lake were under the sea.
+Given Ottawa is only about 35 metres above sea level that means – you guessed it – that Ottawa and what is now Pink Lake in Gatineau Park were under the sea.
 That sea called the Champlain Sea deposited sediments called the Leda clay in respect of the small marine clams it contains.

 As mentioned in the Mer Bleu blog, they have also found Beluga whale bones and notably humpback whale bones near Smith Falls in the Leda clay as well.